n8n-io/n8n-docs/docs/data/index.md

 # Overview

-Data represents units of information that are collected by and transmitted through nodes.
-For "basic usage" it is not necessarily needed to understand how the data that gets passed from one node to another is structured.
+Data is the information that n8n nodes receive and process.
+For basic usage of n8n you don't need to understand data structures and manipulation.
 However, it becomes important if you want to:

  - Create your own node
  - Write custom expressions